 If you have any questions about our Maths Curriculum - Please contact our Maths Subject Leader Mr Pool via the School Office.

 he age-related requirements of the National Curriculum 2014 in Science are met through a rotating programme of scientific themes to ensure children learn through Scientific Enquiry and Working Scientifically at an appropriate level.
+This is part of our PDET Curriculum Plan.

 If you have any questions about our Science Curriculum - Please contact our Science Subject Leader Mrs Hunt via the School Office.